Skip to content

 Police and Crime Panel

 The Warwickshire Police and Crime Panel is a statutory committee established to challenge and support the work of the Commissioner.
-The Commissioner is required to consult with the Panel on his plans for policing, as well as the annual budget and to seek views on key statutory appointments.
+The Commissioner is required to consult with the Panel on their plans for policing, as well as the annual budget and to seek views on key statutory appointments.

 Warwickshire County Council is the host local authority for the Panel and provides administrative and other support to the Panel and its members.
 Details of meetings of the panel and links to meeting agendas and associated papers are available by clicking here.